Rome in a Day: 24 Hours in the Italian Capital

 testimonium-pilgrim-certificate-rome-st-peters-via-francigena-caminoways

-9 am: Start the day at the morning markets
+9 am: Start the Day at the Morning Markets

-10 am: Piazza Navona
+10 am: Explore Piazza Navona

-11 am: Get to know Vatican City
+11 am: Discover Vatican City

-2 pm: Lunchtime
+2 pm: Time for Lunch

 Rome-pantheon-via-francigena-italy-caminoways

-3 pm: Trastevere Neighbourhood
+3 pm: Explore the Trastevere Neighbourhood

-5 pm: Visit the ancient Colosseum
+5 pm: Visit the Colosseum

-7 pm: Palatine Hill
+7 pm: Climb Palatine Hill

-8 pm: Late dinner
+8 pm: Enjoy a Late Dinner

-10 pm: Hangout at the Trevi Fountain
+10 pm: End the Day at the Trevi Fountain

 Leave a Comment